-Stranger Creek Advisors may at first appear to be just a couple of business lawyers, but those lawyers' network includes numerous trusted attorneys who are experienced in litigation, intellectual property, wealth planning, taxation, and other specialties that compliment his practice, as well as non-attorney business consultants, engineers, architects and planners, accounting and finance professionals, bankers and brokers, and other specialists that most businesses and real estate enterprises need on their team.
-If a matter falls outside their skillsets, they can introduce another professional who can handle it efficiently, and who will approach the matter with the same value-conscious, outcomes-based orientation they share.
+Stranger Creek Advisors may at first appear to be just a few business lawyers, but those lawyers' network includes numerous trusted attorneys who are experienced in litigation, intellectual property, wealth planning, taxation, and other specialties that compliment his practice, as well as non-attorney business consultants, engineers, architects and planners, accounting and finance professionals, bankers and brokers, and other specialists that most businesses and real estate enterprises need on their team.
+If a matter falls outside their expertise, they can introduce other professionals who can handle it efficiently, and who will approach the matter with the same value-conscious, outcomes-based orientation they share.

-Robert J. Drumm began practicing law in 2002, graduating with top honors (Order of the Coif) from the University of Kansas School of Law after working several years in the printing and packaging industries.
+Robert J. Drumm began practicing law in 2002, graduating with top honors from the University of Kansas School of Law after working several years in the printing and packaging industries.
 He holds a Bachelor's degree and a Master's degree from Texas Tech University.
 Robert is licensed to practice in Kansas and Missouri.

-Robert brings a unique background to his transactional practice areas.
-He beggan as an associate in one of the region's leading real estate practice groups at a large Kansas City law firm, and continued in business transactions with a large international firm.
+Robert brings a unique background to his transaction practice areas.
+He began his legal career as an associate in one of the region's leading real estate practice groups at a large Kansas City law firm, and continued in business transactions with a large international firm.
 Robert then served as associate general counsel to a publicly-traded real estate investment trust, where he ran over $2 billion in acquisitions, dispositions and financing; he advised asset management and development teams; and he assisted in corporate governance and securities compliance.
 He also managed outside counsel and provided strategic guidance to the company in disputes ranging from small landlord-tenant cases to high-stakes litigation.

 Robert’s work as in-house counsel for a publicly-traded company, as a small business owner, and real estate investor helps him stay focused on the real-world objectives behind legal matters—whether they be transactions, compliance issues, or litigation—and he especially enjoys working with entrepreneurs in planning for growth, in addressing challenges, and in smoothing out the inevitable transitions in the life cycle of a business or a real estate asset.
 He also enjoys working with churches and charitable organizations in real estate and organizational management projects.

-Most of Robert’s time outside the office is devoted to his wife and five children, and to activities at his family’s third-generation farm in Coffey County, Kansas.’t exist.
-Clearly list and describe the services you offer.
-Also, be sure to showcase a premium service.
+Most of Robert’s time outside the office is devoted to his wife and five children, and to activities at his family’s third-generation farm in Coffey County, Kansas.

 Christie M. King practiced law with the corporate securities practice group of a large St. Louis Firm in the 1990s after graduating near the top of her class at the Washington University School of Law.
 She holds a bachelor’s degree from St. Mary’s College, South Bend, Indiana, and she is licensed to practice in Missouri (active) and Illinois (inactive).